-My Thanksgiving plate is never complete without a big helping of creamy crock pot mashed potatoes.
-These make ahead mashed potatoes stay warm and fluffy while you get the rest of your Thanksgiving meal on the table.
+These make ahead Crock Pot Mashed Potatoes stay warm and fluffy while you get the rest of your meal on the table.
 With plenty of flavor from cream cheese, butter and sour cream, these potatoes are sure to become a favorite.
+We love these as a side dish, especially with Mississippi Pot Roast, Air Fryer Meatloaf, or this easy Spiral Ham Recipe.This also makes a great go-to holiday side, especially for Thanksgiving dinner.

 Crockpot Mashed Potatoes